Nothell/chckPrice/README.md

 # remind-me-water
-This app reminds you of drinking water everyday and provides you data
+This app reminds you of drinking water every day and provides you with data